qmetry/junit-java-example/README.md

-# cucumber-maven-example
+# JUnit-maven-example
-This is sample cucumber + maven  project in Java.
+This is sample JUnit + maven  project in Java.
 It shows how to upload test result file on JIRA instance using [QMetry for JIRA - Test Management](https://marketplace.atlassian.com/plugins/com.infostretch.QmetryTestManager/cloud/overview).

 ### Run test